T

 neighborhood

-Kyoto's most famous geisha district, known for its traditional wooden machiya houses, exclusive teahouses, and restaurants.
-Explore Hanami-koji Street and the Shirakawa Canal area.
+Kyoto's most famous geisha district, known for its traditional wooden machiya houses, teahouses, and exclusive restaurants.
+Stroll along Hanami-koji Street for a chance to spot geiko (Kyoto geisha) or maiko (apprentices).

-• Consider a traditional kaiseki dinner for a cultural experience.
+• Consider a traditional kaiseki dinner for an authentic culinary experience (budget higher).

 Day 2 · Kyoto